aridjayarecipes/cutesrecipes.web.app/content/post/2205-easiest-way-to-make-favorite-salmon-and-zucchini-braised-in-oyster-sauce.md

 1. Make ready 1 tbsp honey

 Long, curling ribbons of zucchini are shaved with a vegetable peeler and dressed with lemon, olive oil, honey, mint and basil, with Parmesan and hazelnuts sprinkled on top.
 Learn how to make Teriyaki Salmon with Zucchini.
 Toast sesame seeds in a large nonstick skillet over medium heat, and.
-Our house-made tomatillo verde sauce adds brightness, zest, and a tangy "yum" factor to pan-cooked salmon and fresh vegetables.
+Our house-made tomatillo verde sauce adds brightness, zest, and a tangy &#34;yum&#34; factor to pan-cooked salmon and fresh vegetables.

 <!--inarticleads2-->